-Order your Indonesian Rupiah online - collect from your nearest branch or get free next day delivery
+Order your Indonesian Rupiah online - collect from your nearest branch or get next day delivery

 This Southeast Asian nation, the fourth largest country in the world by population, is made up of over 17,000 islands of which 8,000 are inhabited.
 With these islands comes a dizzying range of culture and scenery, providing a stunningly beautiful archipelago and an amazing array of holiday experiences.
 Over 300 languages are spoken by its 250 million plus inhabitants.

 But whether you're visiting Bali, Jakarta or any of its other fantastic locations there is only one legal currency; the Indonesian Rupiah.
 What's more, at Post Office Money we're here to help you get as many as you can for your pounds.

 You'll find our best rates for Indonesian Rupiah online

 When you order your Indonesian currency online you get more Rupiahs for your pound.
 The more you order the better your rate.

 Because we want you to get more Rupiah for your Sterling, there's no commission to pay when you order your Indonesian money here.

 If you like you can arrange to have your Indonesian Rupiahs dropped off at your home.
 Order before 3pm on a working day and we'll deliver it the next working day by Royal Mail Special Delivery Guaranteed® by 1pm.
 For home delivery orders of £500 or over, delivery is free, or for orders of under £500 there is a small delivery charge of £4.99

 You can also have it delivered on a Saturday for just a £1.50 charge, as long as you order it at least a day in advance.

 If you come back from Indonesia with any Rupiahs we'll buy them back from you.
 Show us the receipt you were given when you bought them, and we won't charge commission.